-Our profit warnings coverage has recently hit 100 separate warnings recently, so perhaps this is a good time to reflect on current results so far.
-It is my belief that the market can irrationally price companies either way, for good or bad, so therefore all profit warnings are not equal.
-Some standard advice across the industry is that you should ditch your shares on a profit warning, but on the contrary it can be the case that the temporary low price seen at a profit warning is a terrific opportunity to buy.
+Profit Warnings Summary: Our coverage has recently hit 100 separate warnings recently.
+Perhaps this is a good time to reflect on current results so far.
+It is my belief that the market can irrationally price companies either way, for good or bad.
+Therefore all profit warnings are not equal.
+Some standard advice across the industry is that you should ditch your shares on a profit warning.
+But on the contrary, it can be the case that the temporary low price seen at a profit warning is a terrific opportunity to buy.

-My own trading strategy has changed in this regard, and my own estimation of intrinsic value is the guide of when to sell.
-In an ideal world, if you choose your shares well, you should not have to deal with profit warnings too often, but quite often business is not perfect and the unforeseen may happen.
+My own trading strategy has changed in this regard.
+My own estimation of intrinsic value is the guide of when to sell.
+Clearly at the time of a profit warning this is very difficult to calculate.
+In an ideal world, if you choose your shares well, you should not have to deal with profit warnings too often.
+But with predictable regularity, business is not perfect and the unforeseen may happen.
 Out of my current portfolio I have suffered two warnings, (Somero and BP Marsh), which overall has seen me a little down overall than if I chose to sell out (BP Marsh recovered, Somero got worse).
-In both cases I chose not to sell out because the price I believe was not correct, although now my target prices will result in much less profit than anticipated (although these prices can be revised on further updates).
+In both cases I chose not to sell out because the price I believe was not correct.
+Instead my revised target prices will result in much less profit than anticipated (although these prices can be revised back on further updates).

 Before we begin some basic stats, let us recap some limitations of these insights:

 - Not all profit warnings are covered.
 Some releases may be profit warnings but don’t reference this at all (for instance where estimated figures are given without any reference to expectations.
 With many news items to read every day it may be the case that some have slipped through the analysis altogether.
 This list is therefore not comprehensive.